 Once an EV battery starts to lose its capacity to power a vehicle over distance, it still has useable life in it.
 When an electric car battery’s performance drops to 70% or less, its ‘second life’ revs into action.

-This EV battery second stage usefulness, when paired with renewable energy, means people can save on bills and increase their use of clean energy, when sunlight is reduced.
+This EV battery second stage usefulness, when paired with renewable energy, means people can save on bills and increase their use of clean energy.

 Aside from energy storage in your home or workplace, on a larger scale former EV batteries can be used to power manufacturing plants and streets.
 In a virtuous energy cycle, eventually the factories that produce the batteries could be powered using the repurposed batteries.